subirdas29/reread-client/README.md

 - I have used ReactJs,ExpressJs,NodeJs,MongoDb
 - For Authentication I have used Firebase...
 - And Here also Authorization verified by the JWT web token
-- For secure payment system I used stripe site...
 - Used React Router Dom for proper Routing
 - Used Environmental variable for hide the DB usename, password and JWT Token from the github